Student-Initiated Semester Study Abroad

 Student-initiated programs generally are not permitted in countries where Michigan Law has existing semester programs.
 In addition, permission typically is not granted for participation in programs offered by other US law schools, in programs designed just of American students, or in programs held in countries other than the foreign institution's home country.

-Interested students must comply with the General Guidelines for Semester Legal Studies Abroad and Guidelines for Student-Initiated Semester Study Abroad.Apply by January 30.
+Interested students must comply with the General Guidelines for Semester Legal Studies Abroad and Guidelines for Student-Initiated Semester Study Abroad.Deadline for Semester Study Abroad in Fall 2018: January 31, 2018

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home